benbarten/portfolio/content/jobs/Semrush/index.md

 - Led the backend chapter to foster cross-team collaboration and knowledge sharing within our unit
 - Mentored junior engineers who evolved into senior engineers
 - Took over the data infrastructure team and led a 6-month migration process to reduce the data gathering error rate by 90% and allow the architecture to scale horizontally
+- Was promoted to an Engineering Manager for three teams with 22 direct reports